-The 62443-4-1 requirements are mapped differently for asset owners and product suppliers.
+The 62443-4-1 requirements are mapped differently for asset owners and service providers from how they are mapped for product suppliers.

-For asset owners, 61443-4-1 include requirements to practices of product suppliers that may support or undermine the security maturity of asset owners, in the same way that 62443-2-4 addresses practices of service providers.
-Matching the requirements with SMM practices relevant to asset owners communicates how the practices of product supplier affect the SMM efforts of asset owners to reach their security maturity targets.
-We do not map 62443-4-1 requirements to comprehensiveness levels for the asset owner since they apply to the practices of organizations included in the supply chain of the asset owner.
+For asset owners or service providers, 61443-4-1 include requirements to practices of product suppliers that may support or undermine the security maturity of asset owners or service providers.
+Matching the requirements with SMM practices relevant to asset owners or service providers communicates how the practices of product supplier affect the SMM efforts of asset owners or service providers to reach their security maturity targets.
+We do not map 62443-4-1 requirements to comprehensiveness levels for the asset owner or service providers since they apply to the practices of organizations included in the supply chain of the asset owner or service providers.

 Despite this, this document lists 62443-4-1 requirements relevant to each SMM practice table of product suppliers and notes the corresponding comprehensiveness level.
-This information should assist the asset owner in asking appropriate questions in the sense of having a checklist, useful in understanding aspects to consider in the components and services that impact the asset owner practice and comprehensiveness level.
+This information should assist the asset owner or service providers in asking appropriate questions in the sense of having a checklist, useful in understanding aspects to consider in the components and services that impact the asset owner or service providers practice and comprehensiveness level.

-4 62443 SMM PRACTICE MAPPINGS
+4 62443 SMM PRACTICE19 MAPPINGS